Linda Vista-Annandale Association

 • Contact Us

-Incorporated in 1930, the Linda Vista~Annandale Association (LVAA) is a non-profit, mutual benefit corporation dedicated to the preservation, protection, improvement, and development of the Linda Vista~Annandale area of Pasadena, and promotion of the general welfare of Linda Vista~Annandale residents.
+Organized in 1930, the Linda Vista~Annandale Association (LVAA) is a non-profit, mutual benefit corporation dedicated to the preservation, protection, improvement, and development of the Linda Vista~Annandale area of Pasadena, and promotion of the general welfare of Linda Vista~Annandale residents.

 The Linda Vista~Annandale area consists of roughly 2.5 square miles, extending from the west bank of the Arroyo Seco to the ridge of the Linda Vista Hills, and from the Devil's Gate Dam on the north to Colorado Boulevard on the south.